angelariggs/pa11y-setup/config/README.md

     * **NAMING CONVENTION:** The database name should match the name of the config file.
 Following our previous examples, the database name for our `schrodinger.json` file would be `mongodb://localhost/schrodinger`.
 * Create a [symlink](http://apple.stackexchange.com/questions/115646/how-can-i-create-a-symbolic-link-in-terminal) from this config file to the pa11y repo, making sure to use absolute paths.
     * Example: `ln -s ~/Sites/schrodinger/tests/pa11y/config/schrodinger.json ~/Sites/pa11y/config`
-* Commit the config file to the project repo
+* Commit the config file to the project repo; no need to commit the symlinked file.

 #Using the Pa11y Dashboard